Chen Kuen Lee: Life

-Chen Kuen Lee moved to Germany in 1931 and in the same year started to study architecture at the Technische Hochschule Berlin, from which he graduated in 1937.
+Chen Kuen Lee moved to Germany in 1931 and in the same year started to study architecture at the Technische Hochschule Berlin (now Technische Universität Berlin), from which he graduated in 1937.
 Simultaneously he worked in the studio of Hans Poelzig.
 He finished his diploma in 1939.

 From 1939 to 1941 he was an associate of Hans Scharoun.
 Until 1943 he worked together with Hugo Häring on the idea of a Chinese Werkbund.
 In the years 1943 to 1947 he was an associate of Ernst Börschmann; from 1947 to 1953 he worked repeatedly with Hans Scharoun.
-Subsequently he started his own business with offices in Berlin and Stuttgart.
+Subsequently, he started his own business with offices in Berlin and Stuttgart.
 From 1981 onwards he taught as a visiting professor at Tunghai University in Taiwan.
 He relocated to Taiwan in 1988 in order to teach at various universities, but returned to Germany in 1996 where he lived up to his death in Berlin on September 14, 2003.